taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Prompts**
- * [llm.report](https://github.com/dillionverma/llm.report) - 📊 llm.report is an open-source logging and analytics platform for OpenAI: Log your ChatGPT API requests, analyze costs, and improve your prompts.
- * [InstructZero](https://github.com/lichang-chen/instructzero) - Official Implementation of InstructZero; the first framework to optimize bad prompts of ChatGPT(API LLMs) and finally obtain good prompts!
+**Chatbots**
+ * [Robot-GPT](https://github.com/nonejou072/robot-gpt) - A simulation framework based on ROS2 and ChatGPT for robot interaction tasks in the era of large models

+**Browser-extensions**
+ * [Image-To-Text-OCR-extension-for-ChatGPT](https://github.com/tshetrim/image-to-text-ocr-extension-for-chatgpt) - Image To Text (OCR) Chrome extension for ChatGPT

+**CLIs**
+ * [lobe-commit](https://github.com/lobehub/lobe-commit) - 💌 Lobe Commit is a CLI tool that uses Langchain/ChatGPT to generate Gitmoji-based commit messages

 **NLP**
- * [CodeDroidAI](https://github.com/fmxexpress/codedroidai) - Generate code and forms with AI for Delphi Object Pascal and C++Builder using LLMs like ChatGPT and Vicuna-13b.

-**Openai**
- * [openai-billing-query](https://github.com/woodchen-ink/openai-billing-query) - 单页面项目，批量可视化查询openai(chatgpt)余额，支持显示总量，已使用，剩余量，已用比例，到期时间，GPT-4，是否绑卡。This is a single-page project that enables batch visualization query for openai (chatgpt) balance.
-It supports displaying total amount, used amount, remaining amount, usage ratio, expiration time, GPT-4, and whether it is bound with a card.
+ * [ChatGPT-AutoHotkey-Utility](https://github.com/kdalanon/chatgpt-autohotkey-utility) - An AutoHotkey script that uses ChatGPT API to process text.

 **Others**
- * [ChatGPT-SDImg-Web](https://github.com/chengxs1994/chatgpt-sdimg-web) - 基于ChatGPT-Next-Web，集成SD webui AI绘图，实现注册登录，次数限制，充值，分享等功能
+ * [ESP32-ChatGPT](https://github.com/techiesms/esp32-chatgpt) - This Repo contains the code for using ChatGPT on ESP32 board along with Audio Response using i2s amplifier module

-_Updated on August 23, 2023_ (A total of 992 repositories listed.)
+_Updated on August 25, 2023_ (A total of 997 repositories listed.)

 ## Table of contents